 A Precision Measurement System that Speaks Human

-Oryx’s precision thickness gauges reliably measure their customers’ production materials—down to the micron.
-Despite providing a superior product, their technology was limiting their success:
+Oryx’s precision thickness gauges reliably measure their customers’ production materials down to the micron.
+Despite providing a superior product, certain aspects of their their technology limited their success:

 - Its user interface was incomprehensible to the average operator, and the product setup was challenging for supervisors.
 Training each customer on equipment use took nearly a week.

-- More efficient use of screen real estate (reducing cruft from old interface)
+- More efficient use of screen real estate (reducing cruft from the old interface).

-- Display panels in a high contrast color palette visible from 15 ft away
+- Display panels in a high contrast color palette visible from 15 feet away.

-Oryx’s Director of Technology knew of Jim Remsik, Flagrant’s CEO, and trusted his team’s work.
-But it was a big ask for a software development team to take on a project involving a physical environment, industrial machines, and custom hardware.
+Oryx’s Director of Technology knew of Jim Remsik, Flagrant’s founder and president, and trusted his team’s work.
+But it was a big ask for a software development agency to take on a project involving a physical environment, industrial machines, and custom hardware.

 “Not many agencies would be willing to take a leap like this.
 They were.”
 Ben Vandgrift, Director of Technology, Oryx Systems

-After watching users interact with the system, Kelly, Flagrant’s Creative Director, created a UI/UX and visual design, and she, Jim, and others on his team implemented the front end.
-They created a 21st-century web application in a kiosk that line supervisors and plant managers could access remotely on the network, interfacing with what was displayed on the factory floor.
-A system capable of updating over a cell signal.
-Buttons that accommodated gloved fingers.
-A clean display with easy-to-read panels, showing each customer only what they needed to see so they could react quickly to any change on the line.
+After watching users interact with the system, Flagrant’s Creative Director Kelly Rauerdink created a UI/UX and visual design that met Oryx’s specific needs before bringing in Jim and the others on the team to help implement the front end.
+Together, they created a 21st-century web application in a kiosk that line supervisors and plant managers could access remotely on the network, interfacing with displays on the factory floor; a system capable of updating over a cell signal; buttons that accommodated gloved fingers; a clean display with easy-to-read panels, showing each customer only what they needed to see, allowing them to react quickly to any change on the line.

-User-friendly displays allowed their customers’ operators to react quickly; this was dramatic for one of Oryx’s customers, where every minute out of tolerance cost $16,000.
+User-friendly displays allowed their customers’ operators to react quickly.
+This improvement in particular had dramatic impact for one of Oryx’s customers, where every minute out of tolerance cost $16,000.
 Another customer increased production by 300%.

 And the intangible benefits?
 Happier end users.
-People preferred Oryx’s equipment because it was easiest to use and it just worked.
+People preferred Oryx’s equipment because it was easy to use and just worked.